Published: July 5, 2021 | Updated: July 12, 2021 | Posted by: Venus Zoleta | Personal Finance

 When making international money transfers, you’re usually required to enter the bank SWIFT code (or bank code for PayPal transactions).

 Just what are these codes and what are they used for?
 How can you find them?

 Fortunately, these unfamiliar codes are actually simple to decode.
-This guide provides everything you need to know about SWIFT codes and bank codes in the Philippines.
+This guide provides everything you need to know from SWIFT code meaning to the different SWIFT codes and bank codes in the Philippines.